University of Toronto Faculty of Information: History

-The faculty has offered a variety of degrees since its inception, which reflect the changing requirements of entry into librarianship and more recently, into other information professions.
+The faculty has offered a variety of degrees since its inception, which haved reflected the evolving needs of professions in information and technology related professions, as well as librarianship.
 Between 1928 and 1936, it offered one-year Diploma in Librarianship, and from 1936 to 1970, a one-year Bachelor of Library Science degree, which was accredited by the American Library Association in 1937.
 The late 1960s saw the emergence of the Master of Library Science (MLS) degree as the first professional degree in librarianship, which was introduced in the school in 1970 and required four semesters to complete.
 The doctoral program was established in 1971, with Claire England holding the first PhD in library science that was awarded in Canada in 1974.

 In 1988, the faculty began to offer a Master of Information Science (MIS) degree.
 In 1995, the MLS and MIS degrees were both replaced with the Master of Information Studies (MISt) degree, which had three areas of specialization: archival studies, information systems, and library and information science.
 The name of the degree was changed to Master of Information (MI) in 2009.
-In 2019, the school welcomed the first cohort of its Bachelor of Information program.

-Since 2006, when the Department of Museum Studies joined the Faculty of Information Studies as a program, the faculty began to offer a Master of Museum Studies degree.